-3.3.3 Owner’s Right to Examine.
-Owner and its authorized representatives shall also have the right, at any time on reasonable notice, at the premises of Contractor or Subcontractor, to examine drawings or documents which have been or are being prepared by Contractor or any Subcontractor for the purposes of this Agreement, except drawings or documents containing proprietary manufacturing know-how which is confidential to Contractor or a Subcontractor.
+3.3.3 Construction Manager’s Right to Examine.
+Construction Manager and its authorized representatives shall also have the right, at any time on reasonable notice, at the premises of Contractor or Subcontractor, to examine drawings or documents which have been or are being prepared by Contractor or any Subcontractor for the purposes of this Agreement, except drawings or documents containing proprietary manufacturing know-how which is confidential to Contractor or a Subcontractor.

 3.3.4 Compliance With Drawings.
-Contractor shall perform the Work and ensure that all Equipment is procured and supplied substantially in accordance with the final drawings and documents listed in Exhibit R-2 and submitted to Owner under this Section 3.3.
+Contractor shall perform the Work and ensure that all Equipment is procured and supplied substantially in accordance with the final drawings and documents listed in Exhibit R-2 and submitted to Construction Manager under this Section 3.3.

 3.4 Contractor’s Personnel and Labor Relations.